MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-how-to-create-a-template-for-parallel-and-sequential-activities.md

 9. When you have added all the activities you want, click **OK** to save the parallel activity template and close it.
 The parallel activity template then appears in **Templates** list.

-10. Repeat this procedure for a sequential activity, replacing instances of “parallel activity” with “sequential activity.”
+10. Repeat this procedure for a sequential activity, replacing instances of "parallel activity" with "sequential activity."

 ## See Also
  [Managing Release Records in System Center 2012 \- Service Manager](../../../sm/manage/operate/Managing-Release-Records-in-System-Center-2012---Service-Manager.md)